A point P(x, y) is shown on the unit circle corresponding to a re... | Channels for Pearson+

 Trigonometric Functions

 Trigonometric functions, including sine, cosine, and tangent, relate the angles of a triangle to the lengths of its sides.
 On the unit circle, the sine of an angle corresponds to the y-coordinate, while the cosine corresponds to the x-coordinate of a point on the circle.
-Understanding these functions is essential for evaluating trigonometric values at specific angles.
+Understanding these functions is essential for solving problems involving angles and distances in trigonometry.

 Recommended video: